yzdxs/learn-anything/readme.md

 Just say what you wish was added or removed or changed and why.
 The content has to be of value and free content is preferred.
 If you wish to extend them mind map further, you can also say that in the issue.

-If you want to propose a completely new mind map or have some other question or feedback that you don't want to ask in our [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ), you can open a [new issue](https://github.com/nikitavoloboev/knowledge-map/issues/new) and say what you wish was added.
+If you want to propose a completely new mind map or have some other question or feedback that you don't want to ask in our [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ), you can open a [new issue](https://github.com/nikitavoloboev/learn-anything/issues/new) and say what you wish was added.

-It is also best to get to know the goals and aspirations of this project before contributing, so please read through the [short wiki](https://github.com/nikitavoloboev/knowledge-map/wiki). 📚

 ## Help with developing the search engine for mind maps on the web 🔎

-We are very [heavily experimenting](https://learn-anything.github.io) with ways we can improve the [search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) for these mind maps.
+We are very [heavily experimenting](https://learn-anything.github.io) with ways we can improve the [search engine](https://github.com/nikitavoloboev/learn-anything-search) for these mind maps.

 We are attempting to [render mind maps on the same page](https://ducksource.github.io/internet/tech/2017/05/15/node-map.html) as the search engine so the search is always within reach.
 There is a lot of interesting and technical problems that come with that.
 If you are excited about mind maps and visulisation, please  join [our slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) and we can discuss ideas together. 💡